 Cranberry sauce or relish can sometimes be forgotten until the last minute, which is why we see the canned variety on the Thanksgiving table.
 Don’t be that person, relish is really simple to make and it’s actually better if you make it in advance.
 All the rich food at Thanksgiving or Christmas really calls for a slightly sweet/tart addition, and there is nothing better with leftovers than cranberry relish.

-We have our standard with Grand Marnier that has always been pretty hard to beat, it’s easy and only requires four ingredients, Cranberry Relish.
-My family always insists on this favorite, but I wanted to try a different version this year.
-I’ve had this recipe marked to try for years and finally decided to make.
+We have our standard cranberry relish with Grand Marnier that has always been pretty hard to beat, it’s easy and only requires four ingredients.
+My family always insists on this favorite, but I also like cranberry relish with roasted grapes.
+This year, I wanted to try a different version.
+I’ve had this recipe marked to try for years and finally decided to make it.
 Prepare to be amazed.
 I will warn you that it is a little pricier than the typical version as it has Port as the base.
 How can anything with Port be bad.

 The combination of Port, balsamic vinegar and dried figs will steal the show at any dinner, whether Thanksgiving or otherwise.
 If you want something a little more special than plain Jane cranberry sauce, you will certainly impress your guests with this fantastic version.

 What is also nice, is that Port comes in a 375 ml bottle which is the exact amount you need for this recipe.